Jcoob33/CS-312-AWS-Minecraft-server-setup/README.md

 # End script
 ```
-5. After that you want to change the permissions to make the “setup-minecraft.sh” file we made executable.
+5. After that you want to change the permissions to make the `setup-minecraft.sh` file we made executable.
 This can be done with
    thefollowing command:
    ```bash
    chmod +x setup_minecraft.sh.